MarvyK/Demo01/README.md

 # Demo01

-This is a demo repo.
+This is a demo repo, that is opening in VS CODE